GustavoHdezM/Hospital_Environment_Platform/README.md

-# Architectural interventions Emergency Departent
+# Architectural interventions to mitigate the spread of SARS-CoV-2 in emergency departments

-## Getting started
+## Description

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.